bjornspockeli/nRF52_peripherals_tutorial/Readme.md

 ------------ |------------ |
 <img src="https://github.com/bjornspockeli/nRF52_ppi_timper_gpiote_example/blob/master/images/warmup_uninclude_files.JPG" width="400"> | <img src="https://github.com/bjornspockeli/nRF52_ppi_timper_gpiote_example/blob/master/images/skd_config_uncheck.JPG" width="400"> |

+### -1.
+Blink a LED

+Goal: Blink a LED by keeping the CPU in a busy-wait loop

+### 0. Buttons - Button Handler Library

+1. Normally we would need to add the Button Handler library, app_button.c, under nRF_Libraries in our project, but it is already been added in the template project.
+However,  we do need to include the app_button.h header at the top of main.c.

+2. Next, create a static void function called buttons_init(), where you initalize the Button Handler library using [app_button_init](link to infocenter documentation).

+    Hints:
+    - You will need to create a app_button_cfg_t struct for each button you configure.
+    - The button pin number as well as the active state of the buttons can be seen on the backside of the nRF52 DK.
+    - After initializing the Button Handler library with button configuration you will need to enable it, there should be a appropriate function.

+3.

 ### 1. GPIOTE - GPIO Tasks and Events

 **Module description:** The GPIO tasks and events (GPIOTE) module provides functionality for accessing GPIO pins using tasks and events.
 Each GPIOTE channel can be assigned to one pin.
 The GPIOTE block enables GPIOs to generate events on pin state change which can be used to carry out tasks through the PPI system.

 The GPIOTE driver API (nrf_drv_gpiote.c) is documented [here](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v13.0.0/hardware_driver_gpiote.html?cp=4_0_0_2_3).